Mosharrafa/SOC-Investigation-VM-Compromise-RDP-Password-Spray/README.md

 | where TimeGenerated > todatetime('2025-09-16T00:00:00.0000000Z')
 | where DeviceName contains "flare"
 | where ActionType == "FileCreated"
 | where FileName endswith ".zip"
     or FileName endswith ".rar"
     or FileName endswith ".7z"
 | project TimeGenerated, FileName, FolderPath,
+    ActionType,
     InitiatingProcessAccountName,
     InitiatingProcessFileName
 | sort by TimeGenerated asc